lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    After the dilatation, a final equilibration step of duration 20 picoseconds is performed.
-If you look at the *dump.lammpstrj* file using VMD, you can see the dilatation occurring step-by-step, and the atoms progressively adjusting to the box dimensions.
+    After the expansion, a final equilibration step of duration 20 picoseconds is performed.
+If you look at the *dump.lammpstrj* file using VMD, you can see the expansion occurring step-by-step, and the atoms progressively adjusting to the box dimensions.

 ..  container:: justify